-Where other graduate departments focus on the practitioner-oriented approach to learning, the Education Department's program blends theory with practice in its mission to train tomorrow's educators.
-The first of the graduate programs to be established at Loyola, it offers the Master of Education (M.Ed.) and the Master of Arts in Education (M.A.).
+The Education Department's program blends theory with practice in its mission to train tomorrow's educators.
+The first of the graduate programs to be established at Loyola, it offers the Master of Education (M.Ed.) and the Master of Arts (M.A.) in Education.
+In 2002, these programs received accreditation from the National Council for Accreditation of Teacher Education.
 Classes are offered at the Baltimore, Columbia, and Timonium Campuses as well as other sites throughout the state.
 The educating of teachers, specialists, counselors, and administrators continues to be the primary focus of graduate studies in education at Loyola College.